Whackatre/UppitDL/README.md

 Usage
 -----

-This program currently works on Linux and Mac OS X. You can either use:
+This program currently works on Linux and Mac OS X.

-	chmod +x ./uppitdl
-	./uppitdl <uppit_link>
-Or:
+To use:
     ruby uppitdl.rb <uppit_link>

 Use the argument -n (at the end) to not download the file (and only return the URL).

-Todo
+TODO
 ----

  - Improve program functionality.